harjumaat/penttiharjumaakotisivu/README.md

-This is a repository for the html books only.
+This is a repository for the html books only.<br>
-The actual site is at http://sites.google.com/site/penttiharjumaankotisivut
+The actual site is [here](http://sites.google.com/site/penttiharjumaankotisivut)